Can I Do Kegels On My Period?Mar 02, 2020

 The Bleeding Phase

 The bleeding phase is often accompanied by a sense of relief and it is also a time when many women turn inwards.
 It is common to feel tired and to even want to withdraw from the day to day.
-In our busy world we don’t always have the time to do so but even 15 minutes a day to sit and be still can make a huge difference.
-Because there is tendency to withdraw and turn inwards it can be a good time to do kegels but I advise women to honour how they feel and opt to do nothing over doing kegels if their energy is low.
+In our busy world, we don’t always have the time to do so but even 15 minutes a day to sit and be still can make a huge difference.
+Because there is a tendency to withdraw and turn inwards it can be a good time to do kegels but I advise women to honour how they feel and opt to do nothing over doing kegels if their energy is low.

-It is a good time reflect and set intentions so perhaps visualizing the rhythm of your pelvic floor and diaphragm would serve you better than actively contracting and releasing your pelvic floor.
+It is a good time to reflect and set intentions so perhaps visualizing the rhythm of your pelvic floor and diaphragm would serve you better than actively contracting and releasing your pelvic floor.
 That being said, contracting and relaxing the pelvic floor can help reduce cramps in some people.

-The cervix actually sits lower during the bleeding phase and the uterus is heavier as well which could also mean the sense of ‘doing’ a kegel is not as strong or connected but it could also act like a bit of resistance in your training as well ;-)
+The cervix actually sits lower during the bleeding phase and the uterus is heavier as well which could also mean the sense of ‘doing’ a kegel is not as strong or connected but it could also act like a bit of resistance in your training as well.

 Kidding aside, there have been studies that found that strength training during the follicular phase resulted in greater increases in strength.
-Generally women tend to be stronger during the follicular phase when estrogen is higher relative to progesterone and this then reverses when progesterone is higher relative to estrogen.
+Generally, women tend to be stronger during the follicular phase when estrogen is higher relative to progesterone and this then reverses when progesterone is higher relative to estrogen.
 So maybe gains from kegels would be greater when done in the follicular phase?
 I’m hypothesizing….anyone want to test it?

 The Non-Bleeding Phase

 During the non-bleeding phase as estrogen and testosterone start to rise, so does your energy, confidence and sense of power.
 This is a great time to do kegels!
-It is still the follicular phase when strength gains are greater and another study idea would be great to compare strength gains of bleeders vs non bleeders in the follicular phase.
+It is still the follicular phase when strength gains are greater and another study idea would be great to compare strength gains of bleeders vs non-bleeders in the follicular phase.
 Perhaps kegels done statically (not with movement) in the early follicular phase with a transition to kegels with movement (my Kegel Mojo philosophy) in the late follicular stage would be beneficial.
 This is how I tend to vary my workouts.